-Rise Gold promises they'll bring 312 jobs to the County, but a prior economic study suggests about half of those would come from out of area, less than 2% of those employees would buy homes, and simply allowing the property to develop according to the County's existing general plan would actually bring more jobs.
+Rise Gold promises they'll bring 312 jobs to Nevada County, but a prior economic study suggests about half of those would come from out of area, less than 2% of those employees would buy homes, and simply allowing the property to develop according to the County's existing general plan would actually bring more jobs.

 Impacts to Jobs and Housing from the Proposed Idaho-Maryland Mine